Eating healthfully is just once piece…

 Donate clothes you don’t wear and food you know you’re not going to eat.
 Keep your apartment and your desk organized and clutter free.
 You’ll be better able to think, breathe, and live.
 I promise :)

 Need help?
-Marie Kondo’s book The Life Changing Magic of Tidying Up is excellent, magazines with tips & strategies like Real Simple, and Instagram-famous organizational accounts like “The Home Edit” are great places to start for inspiration and how-to guides.
+Marie Kondo’s book The Life Changing Magic of Tidying Up is excellent (and now everyone is ON IT thanks to Netflix haha!), magazines with tips & strategies like Real Simple, and Instagram-famous organizational accounts like “The Home Edit” are great places to start for inspiration and how-to guides.

 7. Prioritize What Products You Put ON Your Body